BalzGuenat/CustomThreads/README.md

 The number after the 'O.' specifies, in tenths of a millimeter, how much the major, minor and pitch diameters are offset compared to O.0.
 For example, O.2 would have a 0.2mm looser tolerance than O.0.

+`3DPrintedMetric.xml` contains old thread definitions and is provided for compatibility with older prints or models.

 ## Install and Use

-If you just want to use the profiles with no customization, download the file `3DPrintedMetric.xml`, save it in the following directory and then restart Fusion 360.
+If you just want to use the profiles with no customization, download the file `3DPrintedMetricV2.xml`, save it in the following directory and then restart Fusion 360.

 **On Windows:**
 ```